Herpes Blood Test Accuracy: IgG vs IgM Guide (2026)

 Pregnancy planning represents another critical time for herpes testing, as maternal infection can pose transmission risks to newborns during delivery.
 Understanding your status allows healthcare providers to implement appropriate preventive measures if needed.

 The immune system produces different antibodies at various stages of herpes infection, creating a timeline that blood tests can detect.
 IgM antibodies typically appear first, within one to two weeks of initial infection, but these early antibodies often prove unreliable due to cross-reactivity with other viruses.
-False positive IgM results occur in up to 50% of cases, making them poor indicators of recent herpes infection.
+False positive IgM results occur in up to 50% of cases, which is a key reason herpes blood test accuracy is lower for IgM than for IgG testing.

 IgG antibodies develop later, usually 12 to 16 weeks after exposure, but provide much more reliable evidence of past infection.
 These antibodies persist for life, offering definitive proof of herpes exposure and indicating established immunity.
 Most healthcare providers rely primarily on IgG results for accurate diagnosis and counseling.